-Studies show that as many as 40% of children between the ages of 5-12 experience occasional nightmares, and night terrors, more disturbing types of episodes, are seen in up to 4% of children in that age category.
-Nightmares can begin as early as two years, but they typically peak in frequency a few years later.
-In children who do experience nightmares, they sometimes happen on a weekly basis.
+Studies show that as many as 40% of children between 5-12 experience occasional nightmares.
+Night terrors, more disturbing episodes, are seen in up to 4% of children in that age category.
+Nightmares can begin as early as two years, but typically peak in frequency a few years later.
+In children who experience nightmares, they sometimes happen every week.
 So, restless sleep from scary dreams is quite natural in childhood.

 Both nightmares and night terrors can be frightening, but there are distinctive differences between the two.
-Nightmares are simply scary dreams which typically occur during a light stage of sleep.
-Children experiencing a nightmare will often call out for their parents or will get out of bed to go to them.
-Usually, the child is able to recall the dream, which gives parents the opportunity to help calm the child’s fears.
+Nightmares are scary dreams typically occurring during a light sleep stage.
+Children experiencing a nightmare often call out for their parents or get out of bed to go to them.
+Usually, the child can recall the dream, which allows parents to help calm the child’s fears.

-Night terrors, on the other hand, are experienced in NREM, and frequently, a child will not fully wake when in the midst of one, instead appearing frightened and disoriented, but is probably still asleep.
-It’s frightening as your child may scream Upon awakening, a child usually cannot recall experiencing a night terror.
-They may last for several weeks.
-We don’t actually know why children experience these, it could be a fever or emotional events but ensure that child is getting enough DEEP sleep.
+Night terrors, on the other hand, are experienced in NREM, and frequently, a child will not fully wake when in the midst of one, instead appearing frightened and disoriented, but probably still asleep.
+It’s frightening as your child may scream.
+Upon awakening, a child usually cannot recall experiencing a night terror.
+They may last several weeks.
+We don’t know why children experience these; it could be a fever or emotional events, but provide that the child gets enough DEEP sleep.

-Sometimes, getting to the bottom of your child’s nightmares is fairly simple.
+Sometimes, getting to the bottom of your child’s nightmares is pretty simple.
 If there has been some recent turmoil in their life, such as a move, a death in the family, or a divorce, it is not uncommon for a child to work through some of their fears and emotions during sleep.
 Typically, a child will have a dramatic decrease in nightmares within about six months after such an event.
-Scary movies can bring on nightmares for some children – if your child is sensitive in nature, you may want to limit watching scary television programmes or books.
-Remember children have a fantastic vivid imagination.
+Scary movies can bring on nightmares for some children – if your child is sensitive, you may want to limit watching challenging television programmes or books.
+Remember, children have a fantastic vivid imagination.

-What’s the best way for managing a Night Terror?
+What’s the best way to manage a Night Terror?

-- There is no treatment as such, sometimes waking them 15 minutes before it occurs may help.
+- There is no treatment; sometimes, waking them 15 minutes before it occurs may help.

-- Ensure that the upstairs is safe, your child may sleep walk so putting up a stair gate may be helpful.
+- Ensure the upstairs is safe; your child may sleepwalk, so putting up a stair gate may be helpful.

-- Don’t wake them up, stay calm and gently be with them for the duration of the nightmare, Once they are awake you can bring them to toilet if they need too.
+- Don’t wake them up; stay calm and gently be with them for the duration of the nightmare.
+Once they are awake, you can bring them to the toilet if needed.

-- Children use play to master their emotions so you on how to use play to de-stress your child.
-Please ensure that your child is getting enough deep sleep, go to my sleep consultation page for free video’s and downloads.
+- Children use play to master their emotions, so you can use space to de-stress your child.
+Please ensure your child gets enough deep sleep.